alexkates/hashnode-next/README.md

 ## License

 Distributed under the MIT License.
-See <a href="https://github.com/alexkates/hashnode-next/blob/main/LICENSE.md" _target="blank">license</a> for more information.
+See the [license](LICENSE.md) for more information.